shipwright-io/community/ships/0036-runAs-for-supporting-steps.md

 ### Goals

-- Run all Shipwright-injected steps as the same user that is used by the build strategy.
+- Run all Shipwright-managed steps as the same user that is used by the build strategy.
 - Remove all prepare steps from sample build strategies.
 This implies that we will have many build strategies that then fully run as non-root user.
 - Change the Paketo sample build strategy to Jammy to prove that non-root strategies that run as a non-root user that is not 1000 are functional.